coding4vinayak/Ebook-llama2-chatbot/README.md

 # Ebook-llama2-chatbot

-This is an  Streamlit chatbot app built for LLaMA2 (also made in gpt but depreciated ).
+This is an  Streamlit chatbot app built for LLaMA2 (also made in gpt  (https://coding4vinayak-gpt-bot.streamlit.app/ ).
 The app includes session chat history and provides an option to select multiple LLaMA2 API endpoints on Replicate.

 **Usage**